michaeldegauquier/rasa_chatbot/data/nlu.md

 - yes, what is the price for that insurance?
 - yes, how much is the price of a car insurance

+## intent:price_fire_insurance
+- What is the price from a fire insurance?
+- Whats the price of the fire insurance?
+- Price of fire insurance?
+- yes, how much is the price fom the fire insurance?
+- yes, what is the price for that insurance?
+- yes, how much is the price of a fire insurance
+- yes, what is the price of a fire insurance?

 ## intent:person_name
 - My name is [Michael](person_name)
 - Name is [Michael](person_name)